Pinto-PINTO/Menuka_Pinto_Lab4_Mobile_APIs_and_Frameworks/README.md

 ## Project Overview

-This project, named ISS Tracker, is part of Module 24W Mobile APIs and Frameworks - 01, under the guidance of Lecturer Shivali Dhaka.
-The primary goal of the ISS Tracker is to provide real-time tracking of the International Space Station (ISS) by capturing its exact longitude and latitude and displaying this data on a map using the Leaflet.js library.
+The goal of the ISS Tracker is to provide real-time tracking of the International Space Station (ISS) by capturing its exact longitude and latitude and displaying this data on a map using the Leaflet.js library.

 ## Leaflet.js Library